 3) Tap a saved fingerprint to rename it.

-Tip: To delete a fingerprint, swipe it and then tap the hidden Delete button.
+Tip: To delete a fingerprint, swipe it and then tap the hidden Delete button or select it and choose Delete Fingerprint.

 To use Touch ID instead of your Apple ID password for making purchases in the iTunes Store, App Store and iBooks Store, make sure iTunes & App Store is turned on under Settings → Touch ID & Passcode.